 mysql-query-profiler and mysql-profile-compact

-It ended up helping me avoid re-snapshotting a slave with a ton of data, so it was worth it.
+It ended up helping me avoid re-snapshotting a replica with a ton of data, so it was worth it.

 mysql-table-checksum and mysql-checksum-filter